rebelsky/sams-assorted-musings-reflections/grinnell-changes.md

 I could go on and on.
-There are many other things that have changed on campus, certainly more than I can write about in one essay, and probably more than I can recall or identify [18].
+There are many other things that have changed on campus, certainly more than I can write about in one essay, and probably more than I can recall or identify [18,20].
 However, in spite of all these changes, Grinnell feels very much the same to me.
 It's a place where we bring in talented, interesting, students, irrespective of their ability to pay; we focus on giving them a great education and developing them as people; and then we send them on their way to make a difference in the world.

+Oh, since a trustee asked this question most recently, I should reflect one one more very important change.
+When I came to Grinnell, the trustees, as a group, did not consider Grinnell a great institution.
+I think the current trustees do.

 ---

-[1] Last year, the Trustees decided that each time they came to campus, they should issue an open invitation to faculty from one of the three divisions to dine with them and chat.
+[1] Last year, the trustees decided that each time they came to campus, they should issue an open invitation to faculty from one of the three divisions to dine with them and chat.
 I expect that the idea came from Patricia Jipp Finkelman '80, who is thoughtful and committed to the